Luanda

 Weather

-Luanda experiences a tropical rainforest climate with consistently high temperatures throughout the year, averaging around 25-30°C (77-86°F).
-The city sees heavy rainfall during the rainy season from October to April, with humidity levels peaking.
-Air quality can be affected by traffic congestion.
+Luanda experiences a tropical savanna climate with warm temperatures throughout the year, averaging around 25-27°C. The city has a distinct wet season from October to May, with heavy rainfall and high humidity levels.
+Air quality in Luanda can vary, with pollution being a concern in some areas.

 Language